- Reference Number: HEY-579/2022

-This leaflet has been produced to give you general information about Hyperemesis gravidarum (excessive nausea and vomiting in pregnancy).
+This leaflet has been produced to give you general information about hyperemesis gravidarum (excessive nausea and vomiting in pregnancy).
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Hyperemesis gravidarum is excessive nausea and vomiting in pregnancy.
-It affects approximately one in two hundred pregnant women.
-Although nausea and vomiting are both very common in early pregnancy (affecting 6 or 7 out of 10 of pregnant women).
-Hyperemesis gravidarum is prolonged and severe nausea and/or vomiting, which can lead to dehydration and weight loss.
+It affects approximately 1 in 200 pregnant women, although nausea and vomiting are both very common in early pregnancy (affecting 6 or 7 out of 10 of pregnant women).
+Hyperemesis gravidarum is prolonged and severe nausea and / or vomiting, which can lead to dehydration and weight loss.

 The exact cause of nausea and vomiting in pregnancy is not known.
 However, a number of different causes have been suggested, including:

 Increased oestrogen levels – during pregnancy, the female sex hormone levels (oestrogen) begin to rise.
 They tend to be at their highest during the first three months when these symptoms are at their worst.